Efficient and Responsible Adaptation of Large Language Models for Robust and Equitable Top-k Recommendations: Abstract

 \section{Abstract}

-Conventional recommendation systems (RSs) are typically optimized to enhance performance metrics uniformly across all training samples, inadvertently overlooking the needs of diverse user populations.
-The performance disparity among various populations can harm the model's robustness to sub-populations due to the varying user properties.
-While large language models (LLMs) show promise in enhancing RS performance, their practical applicability is hindered by high costs, inference latency, and degraded performance on long user queries.
-To address these challenges, we propose a hybrid task allocation framework designed to promote social good by equitably serving all user groups.
-By adopting a two-phase approach, we promote a strategic assignment of tasks for efficient and responsible adaptation of LLMs.
-Our strategy works by first identifying the weak and inactive users that receive a suboptimal ranking performance by RSs.
-Next, we use an in-context learning approach for such users, wherein each user interaction history is contextualized as a distinct ranking task.
-We evaluate our hybrid framework by incorporating eight different recommendation algorithms and three different LLMs -- both open and close-sourced.
-Our results on three real-world datasets show a significant reduction in weak users and improved robustness to subpopulations without disproportionately escalating costs.
+Conventional recommendation systems (RSs) often optimize for aggregate accuracy, inadvertently underserving users with sparse interaction histories.
+While large language models (LLMs) offer strong zero-shot capabilities for ranking, their widespread adoption in RS pipelines is hindered by high computational cost, inference latency, and limited scalability.
+As a result, most existing works evaluate LLMs on a small, randomly sampled subset of users, raising questions about generalizability and real-world applicability in recommendation scenarios.
+To address these challenges, we propose a hybrid task allocation framework that responsibly allocates ranking tasks between traditional RSs and LLMs to enhance robustness and efficiency.
+Our strategy works by first identifying weak and inactive users that receive suboptimal ranking performance from RSs.
+Next, we use an in-context learning approach for such users, wherein each user's interaction history is contextualized as a distinct ranking task.
+We evaluate our hybrid framework by incorporating eight different recommendation algorithms and three different LLMs -- both open- and closed-sourced.
+Our results show that the proposed framework significantly reduces the number of weak users (\textasciitilde12\%) while maintaining cost-effectiveness through targeted LLM usage.

 \ccsdesc[500]{Information systems~Learning to rank} \ccsdesc[500]{Information systems~Language models} \keywords{Responsible AI, Recommender Systems, Robustness}